jonzia/jonzia.github.io/README.md

 ---
 #### Codenames AI (Matlab)
 This program generates clues based on either 8 or 9 words entered by the user.
 The words must be taken from the 400-word set of the Codenames board game.
-The clues are generated based on an analysis of the Priceton Wordnet database.
+The clues are generated based on an analysis of the Priceton Wordnet database, which seeds a dependency graph that may later be tuned via reinforcement learning (not yet implemented).
 You can check out a demo of the program on [YouTube](https://youtu.be/yX2YkhvAtM4)!

 // **[Documentation](https://jonzia.github.io/Codenames/)** // **[Demo](https://youtu.be/yX2YkhvAtM4)** //